EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 necessary.
 The value for `'well-known' at server root` is used for computing the URL's that link :term:`capabilitylist`\ s to their parent document.

-Mark the checkmark if the source description is at the server root.
+Mark the checkbox if the source description is at the server root.
 If left unchecked the program assumes that the source description is in the :term:`metadata directory`\ .

 Reset